oslabs-beta/nuQLeus/README.md

   }
 };

-// 3.
-Create a nuqleusServerObject using the ApolloWrapOptions method                   //
-//    Allowable inputs: typeDefs, resolvers, context, formatResponse, ...resolverInputs // const nuqleusServerObject = nuqleus.ApolloWrapOptions(
-  typeDefs, resolvers, userContext, userFormatResponse );

 /**
- * If any resolverInputs will be inputted, they will be wrapped after
- * the nuQLeusTraceResolver around your schema with the applyMiddleware method.
+ *  3. Create a nuqleusServerObject using the ApolloWrapOptions method.
+ *     Allowable inputs: typeDefs, resolvers, context, formatResponse, ...resolverInputs.
  *
+ *     If any resolverInputs are included, they will be wrapped after the nuqleusTraceResolver
+ *     around your schema with the applyMiddleware method, as shown below:
+ *
- * const schemaWithMiddleWare = applyMiddleware(clientSchema, nuqleusTraceResolvers, ...clientInputs);
+ *     const schemaWithMiddleWare = applyMiddleware(clientSchema, nuqleusTraceResolvers, ...resolverInputs);
  */
+const nuqleusServerObject = nuqleus.ApolloWrapOptions(
+  typeDefs, resolvers, userContext, userFormatResponse );

+/**
-// 4.
-Spread the nuqleusServerObject into your new ApolloServer instance //
+ *  4. Spread the nuqleusServerObject into your new ApolloServer instance.
-//    If you have any add'l options, add them in after const server = new ApolloServer({
+ *     If you have any add'l options, add them in after.
+ */
+const server = new ApolloServer({
   ...nuqleusServerObject,
-  // add'l user options,
+  // add'l client options,
-  // add'l user options,
+  // add'l client options,
 });

+/**
-// 5.
-Run your server /
+ *  5. Run your server.
+ */
 server.listen(4001).then(({ url }) => {
   console.log(`🚀 Server ready at ${url}`);
 });